thinkingmedia/grunt-thinkingmedia/README.md

 [[Back To Top]](#jump-to-section)

 There are three main tasks associated with building files (`build`, `sass` and `index`).
-There are extra utility tasks like `version` that help you manage a project.
-You can read more detailed information about each task below.
+There are extra utility tasks like `version` that help you manage a project, and you can read more details about those tasks below.

 ### Build
 [[Back To Top]](#jump-to-section)